Europe's oil majors leave pandemic blues behind

 By Shadia Nasralla

-LONDON, April 29 (Reuters) - Europe's major energy companies profited from a rise in oil prices to report big increases in first-quarter earnings on Thursday, putting the worst of the pandemic era slump in fuel demand behind them.
+LONDON, April 29 (Reuters) - Europe's major energy companies profited from a rise in oil prices to report big increases in first-quarter earnings on Thursday, putting the worst of the pandemic-driven slump in fuel demand behind them.

 Last year's demand collapse forced BP BP.L, Royal Dutch Shell RDSa.L and Equinor EQNR.OL to slash their dividends and preserve cash as they to try to transform themselves into companies that can thrive in a low-carbon world.